 (Bass, Keyboards, Mandolin)

 Led Zeppelin made albums that sounded massive.
 Then they were expected to replicate that layered sound live.
 They made things even harder on themselves by choosing to remain a three piece instrumental unit.
 They were able to pull it off thanks to bassist/keyboardist/mandolinist John Paul Jones.
 Jones was a battle tested veteran of the London studio scene with Donovan long before The New Yardbirds were a twinkle in Jimmy Page’s eye.
 Onstage, Jones thunders riff for riff with Jimmy Page on bass and adds colors and orchestral gravitas on keyboards.
 And, in Zeppelin’s unplugged moments, Jones sits in on mandolin.
 Is Jones replaceable as a member of Led Zeppelin?
 Well…..last time Page and Plante got together for an album and tour they called the project Page/Plante.
 They didn’t dare call it Led Zeppelin without Jones onboard.
-Listen to “In Through The Out Door”; It’s pretty much Jonesy’s album; the epic “Kashmir” being one of his finest moments.
+Listen to “In Through The Out Door”; It’s pretty much Jonesy’s album.
+Moreover the majestic “Kashmir” (from Physical Graffiti) stands as one of his finest moments.